 Requires department to contract with vendor to provide software that provides cybersecurity vulnerability information about companies that state does business with and state's vendor ecosystem; lists eligibility requirements for software vendor; lists metrics that contracted software must provide.
 Executive deletes.
-House, Senate, and Conference concur.
+House and Senate concur.

 Sec.
-890. Appropriation of Work Project Funds - NOT INCLUDED
+890. Appropriation of Work Project Funds - NEW

 Appropriates unexpended funds from funds appropriated in 2022 PA 166 for Information Technology Investment Fund as follows: \$2.4 million for enterprise language accessibility, \$1.4 million for free feminine hygiene products pilot program, and \$1,000 for AED machines in DTMB-owned and managed buildings.
 House adds.
-Executive, Senate, and Conference do not include.
+Executive and Senate do not include.

 Sec.
-890. Free Menstrual Products Pilot Program - NEW
+891. Free Feminine Hygiene Products Pilot Program - NOT INCLUDED

 Requires funds appropriated for free feminine hygiene products pilot program under section 890 to be used to provide free menstrual discharge absorption devices in the restrooms of state-owned and leased buildings.
 House adds.
 Executive and Senate do not include.
-Conference concurs with House but revises to require in state-owned and managed building and leased building where possible.